The Student visa allows overseas students to study on a higher education course with us. This visa has replaced the Tier 4 (General) visa route.

-You will normally be required to apply for your visa from outside the UK, unless you are already in the UK with a visa that permits you to switch to a Student visa and you meet the relevant requirements for an in-country application.
+You'll normally be required to apply for your visa from outside the UK, unless you're already in the UK with a visa that permits you to switch to a Student visa and you meet the relevant requirements for an in-country application.
 Please note that neither Visitor visa nor Short-term study visa permits you to switch to the Student visa inside the UK.

 When applying for the Student visa from outside the UK, you must obtain the visa before travelling to the UK.
 You will receive a decision letter from the Home Office (normally sent via email) once your visa application has been approved.
 Depending on where you are from, you may also receive an Entry Clearance visa in your passport.